getsolus/solus-site.github.io/content/articles/troubleshooting/boot-rescue/en.md

 2. Double check the output of `lsblk`.
 You should now see under "decrypted" `SolusSystem-Swap` and `SolusSystem-Root`.
 3. Mount `SolusSystem-Root` by running `mount /dev/mapper/SolusSystem-Root /target`

-Your lsblk output should be similar to the one listed below
+Your lsblk output should be similar to the one listed below:

 ``` bash
 NAME                   MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINT